2023 Award Recipients

 Businesses play crucial roles in responding to environmental and social challenges of our times, and WI businesses are no exception.
 Each year we receive inspiring nominations that illustrate sustainable business, innovations and business is making positive impacts in WI and beyond.

 This year we announced and celebrated the 2023 Winners on November 15th at the 9th annual Sustainable Business Awards at Findorff in Madison, WI.
-The view picture from of the event, go here
+The view picture from of the event, go here.

 If you would like to view past winners, click here.